halmasieh/Credit_Risk_Analysis/README.md

+The metrics for the majority class are as follows:
+- Precision: 1
+- Recall: 0.40
+- F1 Score: 0.57
+- Model's Accuracy: 0.41
+- Balanced Accuracy Score: 0.54

-The metrics of the low risk class (precision (1), recall (0.40), and F1 score (0.57) do not show a good performance.
-The model's accuracy (0.41) and the balanced accuracy score (0.54) is very low.
+The metrics of the low risk class precision , recall and F1 score do not show a good performance.
+The model's accuracy and the balanced accuracy score are very low.
 Therefore this model is not a good classifier for both the majority and minority class.